openpnp/openpnp/USB-Camera-Troubleshooting-FAQ.md

+# Deprecation Note

+Note that this FAQ is now deprecated with the release of the OpenPnP Capture System.
+Please see https://github.com/openpnp/openpnp/blob/develop/CHANGES.md#2017-09-30 for more details.

+# USB Camera Troubleshooting FAQ

 If you are using multiple USB cameras with OpenPnP you may find that it's difficult to get more than one to show an image at the same time.
 This is a software limitation in the libraries that OpenPnP uses to talk to cameras and is very difficult to fix.
 Read on for some solutions to the problems.

 ## I just want it to work!